Twin Capital Management Inc. Reduces Position in McKesson Co. (NYSE:MCK)

 McKesson Announces Dividend

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, January 2nd.
-Investors of record on Friday, December 1st will be given a dividend of $0.62 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 2nd.
+Investors of record on Friday, December 1st will be paid a dividend of $0.62 per share.
 The ex-dividend date of this dividend is Thursday, November 30th.
-This represents a $2.48 annualized dividend and a dividend yield of 0.55%.
-McKesson’s dividend payout ratio (DPR) is presently 9.80%.
+This represents a $2.48 annualized dividend and a yield of 0.55%.
+McKesson’s dividend payout ratio is presently 9.80%.

 Analyst Upgrades and Downgrades

 Several research firms have commented on MCK.
 TD Cowen upped their price target on shares of McKesson from $491.00 to $495.00 and gave the company an “outperform” rating in a report on Monday, August 7th.
-Bank of America upped their price objective on shares of McKesson from $470.00 to $485.00 in a research report on Monday, July 17th.
-Credit Suisse Group upped their price objective on shares of McKesson from $450.00 to $485.00 and gave the stock an “outperform” rating in a research report on Friday, August 11th.
-Mizuho upped their price objective on shares of McKesson from $427.00 to $450.00 and gave the stock a “neutral” rating in a research report on Friday.
-Finally, Evercore ISI upped their price objective on shares of McKesson from $485.00 to $490.00 in a research report on Wednesday, October 11th.
+Evercore ISI upped their price objective on shares of McKesson from $485.00 to $490.00 in a research report on Wednesday, October 11th.
+Argus upped their price objective on shares of McKesson from $450.00 to $480.00 and gave the stock a “buy” rating in a research report on Monday, October 9th.
+Morgan Stanley upped their price objective on shares of McKesson from $459.00 to $480.00 and gave the stock an “overweight” rating in a research report on Thursday.
+Finally, Credit Suisse Group upped their price objective on shares of McKesson from $450.00 to $485.00 and gave the stock an “outperform” rating in a research report on Friday, August 11th.
 One research analyst has rated the stock with a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus target price of $469.09.

 Get Our Latest Stock Analysis on MCK